SKZBadHabit/MMDactyl/README.md

   6.0:

-- on some starts buggy - no reason why for now
+- on some starts buggy - no reason why for now.

 ## Example of Layer layout: